FAIRDataPipeline/DataPipeline.jl/README.md

 julia> data = DataRegistryUtils.fetch_data_per_yaml(TEST_FILE, DATA_OUT)
 ```

-The results referenced by the `data` variable are a `Dict` of data products, indexed by name.
+The results referenced by the `data` variable are a `Dict` of data products, indexed by data product name, component name, and so on.
 They can be accessed thusly:

 ### Example: access data product by name

 ```
 julia> data_product = data["human/infection/SARS-CoV-2/symptom-delay"]
 julia> component = data_product["symptom-delay"]
+julia> component_type = component["type"]
 julia> distribution_name = component["distribution"]
 ```